AdobeDocs/experience-manager-64.en/help/sites/administering/using/msm-sync.md

   </tr>
   <tr>
    <td>referencesUpdate</td>
    <td><p>On the live copy, this synchronization action updates references such as like links.<br /> It searches for paths in the live copy pages that point to a resource within the blueprint.
 When found, it updates the path to point to the related resource inside the live copy (instead of the blueprint).
-References that have targets outside the blueprint are not changed.</p> <p><a href="#excludingpropertiesandnodetypesfromsynchronization">Configure the CQ MSM References Update Action service</a> to specify the node types, paragraph items, and page properties to exclude. </p> </td>
+References that have targets outside the blueprint are not changed.</p> <p><a href="#excluding-properties-and-node-types-from-synchronization">Configure the CQ MSM References Update Action service</a> to specify the node types, paragraph items, and page properties to exclude. </p> </td>
    <td> </td>
   </tr>
   <tr>